 With all the rush in life, it’s hard to be aware in the ‘now’ every time.
 You might even only remember certain parts of life.
 Thus, it makes sense to create a mindfulness habit in your everyday routine.

 It doesn’t have to be long or complicated.
 The simplest version is to sit at the same place and time each day for 5-30 minutes – and just pause.
 Slowing down will let you become more aware as you breathe and helps you feel the body functioning.

 Your mind will produce thoughts that go astray, but don’t worry about it.
 Once you are aware of this phenomenon, just don’t think.
 Instead, release the chatter.
 You’ll be able to concentrate on your breaths and body functioning – which is key to living the ‘now’.

 In fact, past studies show that thinking or worrying too much about the past or future while doing something now isn’t good for our health.

 Thus, it’s key to spend time with our kids without having our mind astray, which already happens from distractions, expectations and the daily routine.
-Being mindful can also spread the good behaviour to your kids – a valuable maneuver.
+Being mindful can also spread good behaviour to your kids – a valuable manoeuvre.

 Parents nowadays are often handling everything and overwhelmed by life in general.
 This reduces the chances of showing our “best selves” when we communicate with our kids.